Political Activity, Protests, and Demonstrations

 “Demonstration” refers to the planned or spontaneous action by a group or individual taken to effect a protest

-“Harassment” refers to engaging in acts, whether physical, psychological, verbal, written or digital-based, which are beyond the bounds of protected free speech, and directed at a specific individual or group, and likely to cause an immediate breach of the peace; conduct which threatens the mental health, physical health or security of any person or persons including stalking, intimidation, or threat that unreasonably impairs the security or privacy of another member of the University community.
+“Harassment” refers to engaging in acts, whether physical, psychological, verbal, written or digital-based, which are beyond the bounds of protected free speech, and directed at a specific individual or group, and likely to cause an immediate breach of the peace; conduct that threatens the mental health, physical health or security of any person or persons including, but not limited to, stalking, intimidation, or threat that unreasonably impairs the security or privacy of another member of the University community.

 “Lawn Display” refers to any type of visual recognition or commemoration of an event or issue.